LiamNgo24/Database/README.md

 A Real Estate Property Management System (REPMS) is a comprehensive tool designed to handle the end-to-end operations of real estate properties, from listing and leasing to maintenance and financial management.
-Here's a detailed breakdown of what such a system might include:
+Here's a detailed breakdown of what such a system include:

 ## Database Schema Design 💾